 Another way to keep track of your Medicare Advantage costs is to pay attention to the evidence of coverage and annual notice of change notices your plan sends you each year.
 This will help you stay on top of any price changes or fee increases.

 One of the most important ways to manage your Medicare costs is to use the resources available to help cover or lower your costs.
 These resources include:

 - Medicaid.
 This program has helped cover medical costs for more than

 10 millionpeople who are low income or don’t have the resources to pay for medical expenses.

 - Medicare Savings Programs.
 These programs can help low-income beneficiaries pay Medicare Advantage premiums, deductibles, copayments, and coinsurance.

 - Supplemental Social Security.
 This benefit offers people who are disabled, blind, or over 65 a monthly payment, which can help cover Medicare costs.

 - Additional resources.
 There are other programs that may offer help for people who live in certain U.S. territories or have high prescription drug costs.

-If you qualify for Medicare and are enrolled in parts A and B, you can use the Find a 2020 Medicare plan tool to search for zero premium Medicare Advantage plans in your area.
+- If you qualify for Medicare and are enrolled in parts A and B, you can search for zero premium Medicare Advantage plans in your area.